Raniaelmorabet/sorting_algorithms/README.md

 # 0x1B.
 C - Sorting algorithms & Big O
-in this project we will work on sorting algorithms a
+in this project we will work on sorting algorithms an